UK firms must reveal path to net zero by 2023

 Businesses are increasingly being put into a significant position to help the UK deliver on its net zero targets.
 Policies, subsidies, and legislation encouraging businesses to decarbonise are a likely outcome of COP26.

-The slate of new green rules from the UK means that firms and their shareholders must decide how their businesses will adapt and transition to a low-carbon economy.
+The slate of new green rules from the UK, however, means that firms and their shareholders must decide how their businesses will adapt and transition to a low-carbon economy.

 If you are looking for carbon and sustainability assessment for your business, visit our service page here or give us a call at +44 (0)3 300 300 800.